 In short, there’s nothing more natural than wanting to curl up with your pup.

-But before you start shopping for dog-friendly blankets, take a look at both the benefits and downsides of of letting your dog sleep in bed with you.
+But before you start shopping for dog-friendly blankets, let’s take a look at both the benefits and downsides of of letting your dog sleep in bed with you.

 A brown dog sitting on a bed

-Benefits of a dog sleeping in bed
+Where a dog sleeping in bed can be a great idea

 Sharing your bed with your dog can be good for you, despite what your friends say.
 And you would be far from alone – one American Kennel Club study found that 45% of people welcome their dog into their bed3.